-DAPR 267 COMPUTER PROGRAMMING (RPG) (4 cr.) - Prerequisite DAPR 144 or equivalent.
+COMPUTER PROGRAMMING (RPG) (4 cr.)
+Prerequisite DAPR 144 or equivalent.
 The study and development of programming capabilities in the business computer language Report Program Generator (RPG).
 Includes program logic, block diagramming, coding techniques, documentation, advantages, and disadvantages of RPG as a high-level language in small and medium scale installations.
 Lecture 3 hours, Laboratory 2 hours, Total 5 hours per week.

-DAPR 269 COMPUTER PROGRAMMING (ASSEM-BLER) (4 cr.) - Prerequisite DAPR 144 or equivalent.
+COMPUTER PROGRAMMING (ASSEM-BLER) (4 cr.) - Prerequisite DAPR 144 or equivalent.
 The study and development of a manufacturer's assembly language.
 The student will write and debug programs in an assembler language, and also be capable of employing this language in a total programming system.
 The principles of debugging and core-dump reading will be given major emphasis.
 Lecture 3 hours, Laboratory 2 hours, Total 5 hours per week.

-DAPR 281 SYSTEMS ANALYSIS I (3 cr.) - Prerequisite DAPR 256 and 130.
+DAPR 281 SYSTEMS ANALYSIS I (3 cr.) - Prerequisite DAPR 123 and 137.
 A study of the overall computerbased systems analysis and design process; information problems of business organization and the interrelationships of functions; nature of business problem isolation and definition; initial phase of systems and evaluation.
 Lecture 3 hours per week.

-DAPR 282 SYSTEMS ANALYSIS II (3 cr.) - Prerequisite DAPR 281 and 138.
-The systems design and implementation phases relating to initial automation; upgrading or revision of business data processing systems; system documentation including summaries for management schedules and cost analysis; equipment selection, acquisition and detailed review of preand post-installation considerations.
+SYSTEMS ANALYSIS II (3 cr.) - Prerequi-DAPR 282 site DAPR 281 and 138.
+The systems design and implementation phases relating to initial automation; upgrading or revision of business data processing systems; system documentation including summaries for management schedules and cost analysis; equipment selection, acquisition and detailed review of preand post-Installation considerations.
 Lecture 3 hours per week.

-DAPR 286 COMPTER PROGRAM APPLICATIONS (4 cr.) - Prerequisite DAPR 256.
+DAPR 286 COMPUTER PROGRAM APPLICATIONS (4 cr.) - Prerequisite DAPR 123 and DAPR 282.
 The characteristics and requirements of basic business applications.
 Design of a computer solution to an application as a case study.
 Lecture 3 hours, Laboratory 2 hours, Total 5 hours per week.

-DAPR 287 COMPUTER SOFTWARE SYSTEMS (3 cr.) - Prerequisite DAPR 144 or equivalent.
-A study of components, functions, and relationships of computer operating systems and their interactions with user programs.
+COMPUTER SOFTWARE SYSTEMS (3 cr.)
+Prerequisite DAPR 144 or equivalent.
+A study of components, functions, and relationships of computer operating systems and their Interactions with user programs.
 Lecture 3 hours per week.

-DAPR 297, 298, 299 - See General Usage Courses Page 76.
+DAPR 297, 298, 299 - See General Usage Courses Page 79.